Connect with others who understand.

 Pack emergency medications in your carry-on bag as well as your checked luggage, in case your luggage is lost during your travels.
 Insulin, however, should never go in checked luggage because of the low temperatures of the plane hold.

 Be sure to pack extra food and some high-sugar treatment options, in case your levels are low during your travels.
-Certain food items that airport security usually prohibits, such as juice boxes, may be allowed if they are part of your diabetes supplies.
+Certain food items that airport security usually prohibits, such as juice boxes, may be allowed if they’re part of your diabetes supplies.
 This may vary depending on where you’re traveling, so double-check that you’re allowed to take the foods and beverages you choose through airport security.

 Don’t forget to bring back-up supplies.
-If you’re using an insulin pump, you may need long-acting insulin with you in case your pump breaks while you are traveling.
+If you’re using an insulin pump, you may need long-acting insulin with you in case your pump breaks while you’re traveling.
 If you’re using continuous glucose monitoring and that system fails, you’ll need to check your blood sugar with finger sticks until you can get a replacement CGM.

 When going through airport security, remember: